Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 ### Training Requirements

 Molecular biology training (including, at a minimum, sterile technique and pipetting technique) is required to conduct this protocol.
-Experience with going to sea and sample collection under seagoing conditions is encouraged at a minimum, personnel should be trained in the filtering protocol in a laboratory/docked ship setting beforehand.
+Experience with going to sea and sample collection under seagoing conditions is encouraged at a minimum; personnel should be trained in the filtering protocol in a laboratory/docked ship setting beforehand.

 ### Time Required to Execute the Procedure

 The time needed varies widely based on the number and type of samples collected.
-For a majority of our sampling, niskin bottles on a CTD rosette and/or ROV are triggered to collect at three depths (e.g., surface, 30m, and 10m off bottom).
-Then, pending the study design and niskin size, a singular sample or triplicate samples are collected from each niskin.
+For a majority of our sampling, Niskin bottles on a CTD rosette and/or ROV are triggered to collect at three depths (e.g., surface, 30m, and 10m off bottom).
+Then, pending the study design and Niskin size, a singular sample or triplicate samples are collected from each Niskin.
 The depth of collection and number of samples affect the time required - for instance, a cast to 30 m may take 10 minutes, while a cast to 600 m may take over an hour.
-Collecting samples from the niskins takes between 10-30 minutes, depending on access and whether the water is being used for other science.
+Collecting samples from the Niskins takes between 10-30 minutes, depending on access and whether the water is being used for other science.
 We've also collected samples using a bucket or by directly submerging bottles and/or gravity bags in sample water in situ, which takes significantly less time for collection.

 The gravity bag filtration set-up for three singular samples takes on average 10 minutes.
 Pending the turbidity of the water, the filtering of a single sample takes 30-80 minutes, and then preservation takes 5 minutes.
 The time requirement is different from standard peristaltic or vacuum manifold filtering because multiple samples can be filtered simultaneously, and you can walk away from gravity bags while filtering.

-The total collection and filtering time for a singular cast with three niskins triggered and one sample taken from each niskin is 120 minutes (2 hours) on average.
+The total collection and filtering time for a singular cast with three Niskins triggered and one sample taken from each Niskin is 120 minutes (2 hours) on average.
 More casts, more samples = more time.

 ## EQUIPMENT